Classic Minestrone Soup

 This post may include affiliate links.
 Thank you for your support.

-This classic recipe for minestrone soup combines loads of fresh vegetables with beans and pasta in a delicious tomato broth.
-It’s healthy, hearty, comforting and sure to become a new family favorite!
-Skip the parmesan to make this recipe vegan.
+This minestrone soup combines loads of fresh vegetables with beans and pasta in a delicious tomato broth.
+It’s healthy, comforting and sure to become a new family favorite!

 An overhead photo looking at a bowl of minestrone soup.
 There are two additional bowls cut out of the frame.